chemoiko/kola-intern-assignment/README.md

 ## 7. Purchase Order Confirmation

 The RFQ is confirmed, converting it to a Purchase Order with state "purchase".
-The Vendors and bids tab becomes hidden as only the winning vendor remains relevant.
+The Vendors and bids tab becomes hidden as only the winning vendor remains relevant and the rest of the steps can be continued normally.

 ![Purchase Order Confirmation](https://i.imgur.com/pwNKwAC.png)